Our Struggle to Swim: How Hill Country ISR Swim Lessons Changed EVERYTHING

 Did my kids always think it was so awesome?
 HECK NO. That first week was hard.
 Then just as they were starting to get used to it, the weekend came, and we were back to square one the following Monday.
 But then, as they began to grow more confident, the fear began to subside.
 By the end of our lessons with Hollie, they were crying because they didn't want to leave!
 We made it through those first two weeks, we made it through to the end, and now we have successful "aquatic problem solvers" to show for it...and I can breathe a sigh of relief.

-"If there is one thing that I could stress, it would be the importance of proper life-saving swim skills in regards to ending childhood drownings", Hollie concluded through our email interview.
+"If there is one thing that I could stress, it would be the importance of proper life-saving swim skills in regards to ending childhood drownings," Hollie concluded through our email interview.
 "Drowning is the number one cause of death among children four-years-old and younger.
-Flotation devices used in the pool do not improve the likelihood of a child surviving a drowning event; in fact, they greatly lead to a false sense of security for both the parent and the child and teach the child to attempt to tread water to survive.
+Flotation devices used in the pool do not improve the likelihood of a child surviving a drowning event.
+In fact, they greatly lead to a false sense of security for both the parent and the child and teach the child to attempt to tread water to survive.
 Treading water is the most energy consuming position in the water and often leads to drowning when attempted for any duration.
-A comprehensive approach of barrier methods, adult supervision, life-saving swim skills, and CPR is the key to better outcomes for drowning situations."
+A comprehensive approach of barrier methods (door locks and pool fences), adult supervision, life-saving swim skills, and CPR is the key to better outcomes for drowning situations."

 While ISR instructors are only required to teach kids aged six-years-old and younger for certification, Hollie is able to teach older children (and adults too!) with the ISR method.
 Lessons are ten minutes each, five days a week, for an average of six weeks and are always one-on-one and tailored to each child's skill level and needs.
 The cost per week is comparable to what we were paying for private lessons with another popular swim instructor in our area, and discounts are offered for siblings, military families, first-responders, and medical personnel.
 You can find Hill Country ISR on the Web, Instagram, and Facebook and you can also contact Hollie by email at email@example.com.